gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 We spent most of the time on the networking setup and security considerations.

 By default, Hetzner gives you root access over SSH, there are no virtual networks, or security groups.
-If you start a server process on your node, it will be instantly accessible to the whole internet.
+If you start a server process on your node, it will be instantly accessible on the internet.
 Not a friendly default, and the lack of VPCs and Security Groups have been the biggest pain we had to solve.

+This was also the place where we involved external help.
+A review of our setup by two independent consultants icreased our confidence in the process.

 ## Building infrastructure from the ground up on bare metal in 2023